Worthless stock deductions: Insolvent corporate subsidiaries

 INSIGHT ARTICLE |

 When a corporate subsidiary becomes insolvent, section 165(g), which addresses worthless stock, provides a potential tax savings opportunity for a domestic parent upon the subsidiary’s liquidation or other disposition.1 Notably, section 165(g)(3) allows for the recognition of an ordinary rather than a capital loss on the liquidation or disposition of a worthless subsidiary.
+Where a domestic subsidiary has net operating losses that are either limited under section 382 or are set to expire, a worthless stock deduction can also serve to “refresh” those losses by replacing them with a current year loss.
 In addition, the use of disregarded entities could accelerate the loss into a tax year prior to the actual disposition of the business and, in some cases, allow a loss without actually disposing of the business.
 Opportunities to recognize a loss are likely to occur upon the winding down of the subsidiary’s business or where its business is of interest to a buyer, notwithstanding, that liabilities (including intercompany liabilities) exceed the value of assets.